boazbk/tcs/lec_26_quantum_computing.md

 [^legacy]: Of course, given that [we're still hearing](http://blog.cryptographyengineering.com/2016/03/attack-of-week-drown.html) of attacks exploiting "export grade" cryptography that was supposed to disappear in 1990's, I imagine that we'll still have products running 1024 bit RSA when everyone has a quantum laptop.

 [^overhead]: This "95 percent" is a figure of speech, but not completely so.
 At the time of this writing, cryptocurrency mining  electricity consumption is estimated to use up at least [70Twh or 0.3 percent of the world's production](https://digiconomist.net/bitcoin-energy-consumption), which is about [2 to 5 percent](http://www.mdpi.com/2078-1547/6/1/117/html) of the total energy usage for the computing industry.
 All the current cryptocurrencies will be broken by quantum computers.
-Also, for many web servers the TLS protocol (which based on the current non-lattice based systems would be completely broken by quantum computing) is responsible [for about 1 percent of the CPU usage](https://goo.gl/mHpYpm).
+Also, for many web servers the TLS protocol (which is based on the current non-lattice based systems would be completely broken by quantum computing) is responsible [for about 1 percent of the CPU usage](https://goo.gl/mHpYpm).

 ::: {.remark title="Quantum computing and $\mathbf{NP}$" #quantumnp}